Hritikraj8804/KodeKloud_Engineer/Linux_1/08_Linux_Archives.md

 a.
 Make a `yousuf.tar.gz` compressed archive of `/data/yousuf` directory and move the archive to `/home` directory on Storage Server.

 # Solution

+ssh into the Nautilus Storage Server: `ssh natasha@172.16.238.15`

+Check the files: `cd /data/yousuf`